OBS Studio vs Camtasia: Which Screen Recorder Should You Choose in 2026?

 Pros

-- 100% free with no feature limitations
+- 100% free with no feature gates or watermarks

 - Most powerful multi-source recording available